 Figure 1.
 Evaluation of the estimation of the best-fitting substitution model.
-The estimation was performed under the rejection method and shows the probability of selecting the true substitution model within the 100 simulations per model for every ABC tolerance (0.005, 0.01 and 0.05) and number of simulations (10 000, 50 000 and 100 000).
+The estimation was performed under the rejection method and shows the probability of selecting the true substitution model for the 100 simulations under the three models (Dayhoff, Fitness and Neutral), for every ABC tolerance (0.005, 0.01 and 0.05) and number of simulations (10,000, 50,000 and 100,000).
 Error bars indicate 95% confidence intervals from the mean.

 We also evaluate the computer time with different number of processors.
-We used 1 000 simulations for terminal executions and 10 000 for cluster executions.
-For both, we used the HIV-1 protease data (see section 4.6), performing independent runs with 1, 2, 4, 8 and 12 processors in our computer and with 50, 100, 200, 250 and 500 processors in the cluster.
-Note that for cluster analysis is highly recommended to use a number of simulations divisible by the number of processors.
-We obtained that, in bother cases, the number of processors and the computer time don’t follow a linear function.
-In the computer analysis it was expected, due to each processor doesn’t work independently, they shared memory and even the computer time can be affected by the simultaneous computer use.
-On the other hand, we expected that computer time and the number of processors during a cluster analysis follows a nearly linear function, but we obtained that they follow the same function as the computer analysis.
-In this case, processor don’t share memory and they are not affected by any other cluster usage, but we think that the fact that to start another process (i.e. start SS calculation) the previous process has to be finished for all the processors.
+We used 1,000 simulations for command executions and 10,000 for cluster executions.
+For both, we used the HIV-1 protease data (see section 4.6) to perform independent runs with 1, 2, 4, 8 and 12 processors in our computer, and with 50, 100, 200, 250 and 500 processors in the cluster.
+Note that, for cluster analysis it is highly recommended to use a number of simulations divisible by the number of processors.
+In both cases the number of processors and the computer time do not follow a linear function.
+For the computer analysis this was expected because the processors do not work independently.
+Instead, they shared memory and even the computer time can be affected by the simultaneous computer use.
+On the other hand, we expected the computer time and the number of processors during a cluster analysis to follow a nearly linear function, but we obtained that they follow the same function as the computer analysis.
+In this case, the processors do not share memory and they are not affected by any other cluster usage.
+We think this occurs because the software only starts a new process (e.g., SS calculation) when the previous process finishes for all the processors.
 So, if one processor is working slower, all the process will be affected.

 Assumptions and Limitations